ammkrn/second_opinion/README.md

 ## Types
 Types are represented as 64 bit integers and manipulated with bit-masks and bitwise operations.
 This verifier puts a minimal layer of abstraction over it, but without explanation it's still fairly opaque.
-By `type`, we mean something to the right of the colon in a binder or return type; the information it can/may contain is a sort, whether the item is bound or free, and either the item's dependencies, or an indication of which bound variable it is (0 - 55).
+By `type`, we mean something to the right of the colon in a binder or return type; the information it can/may contain is a sort, whether the item is bound or free, and either the item's dependencies, or an indication of which bound variable it is (1 - 55).
 The high bit is always in indication of bound/not bound.
 It's 0 if the variable is free, and 1 if bound.
-The high byte's remaining 7 bits show the sort numer (0 - 127, the max number of sorts).
+The high byte's remaining 7 bits show the sort numer (0 - 127).
 The remaining/lower 7 bytes will either have a single `1` bit showing which bound variable it is, or it will have between 0 and 56 `1` bits which show the variable's dependencies.

+The "last" bound variable index (the 56th bit) is reserved for a future extension in which a hot 56th bit will indicate that there are additional bound variables in another location.

-* Bound variables that have dummy identifiers (like {.x : nat}) are NOT represented in the type's bits (see the third example).
+For bound variables that have dummy identifiers (like {.x : nat}), the bound variable is accounted for during the actual proof-checking process, and their bit comes "after" (higher in the bitfield) the other bound variables.
+Specifically, they're introduced as needed by `mmb::proof::proof_dummy`.

 In the `utils` module, `Arg` is an alias for `Type`.